 The paper is organized as follows.
-Section~\ref{sec:background} recalls the system $LJT/\ol$ and elaborates on proof search in this system.
-Section~\ref{sec:coinductive} develops the coinductive representation of solution spaces for $LJT/\ol$.
-Section~\ref{sec:cocontraction} studies the operation of co-contraction.
-Section~\ref{sec:finitary-calculus} develops the finitary calculus and the finitary representation of solution spaces.
+Section~\ref{sec:background} recalls the system $\LJT/\lb$ and elaborates on proof search in this system.
+Section~\ref{sec:coinductive} develops the coinductive representation of solution spaces for $\LJT/\lb$.
+Section~\ref{sec:decontraction} studies the operation of decontraction.
+Section~\ref{sec:finitary-calculus} develops the finitary calculus and the finitary representation of full solution spaces.
+Section~\ref{sec:analysis} is dedicated to applications to proof search in $\LJT$ and inhabitation problems in $\lb$.
 Section~\ref{sec:final} concludes, also discussing related and future work.

-This paper is a substantially revised and extended version of \cite{FICS2013}\footnote{Note however that in this paper we do not treat separately the Horn fragment, as we do in \cite{FICS2013}.}.
-Relatively to this work, the main novel aspects of this paper are: \begin{enumerate} \item an in-depth analysis of co-contraction; \item the development of a typing system for the untyped finitary system $\olfsfix$ of \cite{FICS2013}; \item the revision of the technical details leading to the main theorem of \cite{FICS2013} (Theorem 24), in light of the refinements allowed by the novel typing system. \end{enumerate}